 Horned Larks are numerous but their populations declined by over 2% per year between 1966 and 2015, resulting in a cumulative decline of 71%, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 120 million, with 62% spending some part of the year in the U.S., 17% in Canada, and 9% wintering in Mexico.
 The species rates a 9 out of 20 on the Continental Concern Score.
-Horned Lark is not on the 2016 State of North America's Birds' Watch List, but the 2014 State of the Birds Report listed them as a Common Bird in Steep Decline and rate a 9 out of 20 on the Continental Concern Score.
+Horned Lark is not on the 2016 State of North America's Birds' Watch List, but the 2014 State of the Birds Report listed them as a Common Bird in Steep Decline, and they rate a 9 out of 20 on the Partners in Flight Continental Concern Score.
 Loss of agricultural fields to reforestation and development, and human encroachment on the birds’ habitat, are factors in their decline—but the overall declining trend is not fully understood.